inejc/paragraph-vectors/README.md

 A PyTorch implementation of Paragraph Vectors (doc2vec).

 All models minimize the Negative Sampling objective as proposed by T. Mikolov et al. [1].
 This provides scope for sparse updates (i.e. only vectors of sampled noise words are used in forward and backward passes).
-In addition to that, batches of training data (with noise sampling) are generated in parallel on CPU while the model is trained on GPU.
+In addition to that, batches of training data (with noise sampling) are generated in parallel on a CPU while the model is trained on a GPU.

 **Caveat emptor!** Be warned that **`paragraph-vectors`** is in an early-stage development phase.
 Feedback, comments, suggestions, contributions, etc. are more than welcome.